 Habit: Pithecellobium keyense grows as shrub to small tree up to seven meters in height.
-Typically the trunk is narrow (less than 15 centimeters) and multi-branched.
+Typically the trunk is narrow (less than 15 cm) and multi-branched.
 The trunk can be rough with shallow fissures.
-The leaves are arranged alternately and are twice pinnately compound with two – four leaves per pinna.
+The leaves are arranged alternately and are twice pinnately compound with 2-4 leaflets per pinna.
 The leaflets are sessile.
 Young branches may occasionally have prickles.

-The inflorescence is a head arranged in panicles.
-The heads are two – three centimeters wide and range from white to pink to reddish in color.
-The calyx has five fused sepals.
-The corolla has five fused petals.
+The complete, perfect, actinomorphic flowers are in heads arranged in panicles.
+The heads are 2-3 cm wide and range from white to pink to reddish in color.
+The calyx has 5 fused sepals.
+The corolla has 5 fused petals.
 The calyx and corolla are fused into a single structure.
 There are numerous stamens that are much longer than the perianth and provide the coloring of the heads.
 The fruit is a legume that becomes coiled (hence Rams Horn) as it matures.
 The seeds are black with a bright red aril.

-Habitat: Pithecellobium keyense grows in sand and limestone substrate Dry Broadleaf Evergreen Formations (Coppice), Pine woodlands as well as human disturbed areas.
+Habitat: Pithecellobium keyense grows in sand and limestone substrate Dry Broadleaf Evergreen Formations (coppice), Pine woodlands as well as Human Altered environments (roadsides, yards).

-Distribution in Bahamas/Globally: Pithecellobium keyense occurs on all island groups in the Bahamian Archipelago as well as south Florida, Cuba and Mexico (Yucatan Peninsula).
+Distribution: Pithecellobium keyense occurs on all island groups in the Lucayan Archipelago as well as south Florida, Cuba and Mexico (Yucatan Peninsula).
 It is a common species through out its range.